s-ueno/Dapper.Aggregator/README.md

 # Dapper.Aggregater

-tried to add a entity-relationship to Dapper
+I'm trying to add a entity-relationship to Dapper

 you can get a defined entity-relationship using "QueryWith" method.